The Ultimates (2024): "Fix The World" (#1–6)

-As Doom works on Project 4 where he tries to find the right cosmic radiation frequency on different groups of four laboratory mice.
-Iron Lad learns more about Doom's history where Maker sabotaged the flight where Johnny Storm burned to death, Ben Grimm was found dead in a quarry, Susan Storm dying of an illness that Franklin Storm blamed Reed for, and his torture into becoming Doom when he was placed in Maker's custody.
-Afterwards, Doom states that he'll be ready to help the team.
-When it comes to the day when four rats don't get killed by the right cosmic radiation frequency, Earth-6160 will have its Fantastic Four.
-Fourteen months are remaining before The City opens.
+Doom works on Project 4, attempting to recreate the Fantastic Four by exposing rats to cosmic radiation.
+Iron Lad learns that Doom is Reed Richards, who became Doom after surviving the flight that would have created the Fantastic Four.
+The Maker sabotaged the flight, causing Johnny Storm and Ben Grimm to die and Susan Storm to develop an illness that eventually killed her.
+Reed was placed in the custody of the Maker, who tortured him and led him to become Doom.

 Finally, Captain America meets and recruits Charli Ramsey, a Native American who took the bow and arrow meant for Clint Barton as their own, and has been attacking several Roxxon facilities.
 Hellfire Club's Black King/Maker's Council member Emmanuel da Costa talks with Hulk about the attacks on Roxxon in which he is an investor in.
 Hulk tells Emmanuel to leave the Ultimates to him.
-Thirteen months are remaining before The City opens.

 The full team assembles for the first time after Tony finds a Damage Control facility supposedly containing prisoners of the Council, which turns out to be a trap.
 Hulk uses a teleportation spell to bring the team to K'un-L'un in order to kill them.
 He and his gamma-injected Immortal Weapons attack the Ultimates, as Hulk utilizes the Iron Fist and breaks She-Hulk's hand.
 Doom, who is back at their Triskelion satellite, hurriedly locates the group and uses the Immortus Engine to teleport them back.
 By the time he does so, Iron Lad has been mortally wounded by Hulk, leading him to be confined to a healing machine while the team deals with the aftermath and reconsiders their approach.
-Twelve months are remaining before The City opens.